tpetry/laravel-postgresql-enhanced/README.md

 ```

 > **Note**
-> For this example you could also use a unique partial index on `user_id` with limiting thw rows to `cancelled_at IS NOT NULL`.
+> For this example you could also use a unique partial index on `user_id` with limiting the rows to `cancelled_at IS NOT NULL`.

 #### Partial Indexes